OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Get-UICulture.md

 (Get-UICulture).DateTimeFormat.ShortDatePattern
 ```

 This command displays the short date pattern for the current UI culture.
+To see all of the
-To see all of the subproperties of the **DateTimeFormat** property of the UI culture, type
+subproperties of the **DateTimeFormat** property of the UI culture, type
-`(Get-UICulture).DateTimeFormat | gm`.
+`(Get-UICulture).DateTimeFormat | Get-Member`.

 ## PARAMETERS